 - Affine algebras in integrable models of statistical mechanics and QFT (P); EPSRC Postdoctoral Fellowship in Mathematics (Edinburgh U, 2002-4) GBP 75,462 (non FEC)

 Please contact me if you are interested in doing a PhD in mathematical physics, representation theory and related combinatorics.

 Applications should be made by mid December each year with funding decisions being made in February.
-Late applications will be considered if funds are still available.
-The online application form for prostgraduate students can be found here.
+Late applications will be considered if funds are still available: Online application form for prostgraduate students

 Once you have submitted your application form send me an e-mail and we can discuss possible projects based on your qualifications and interests.